hftf/roirpt/README.md

 ### `caret-trying-out.json`

-Testing ground for some guys I'm trying out, will see how it feels
+Testing ground for some guys I’m trying out, will see how it feels

 ### `user-*.json`